 Then, draw a vertical line that divides the bottom part of your sticky note in half, like this example:

 At the very top, write your official business name as you want to use it every time you talk about your brand.
-Note that I capitalize BIG when I talk about BIG Brand System, so it’s written that way here so I remember to do this consistently.
+You might remember that I capitalizes BIG when I talked about BIG Brand System, so it’s written that way here so I remembered to do this consistently.

 See the example here: